 Visiting cats will also be distracted by loud or sudden noises.
 Use wind chimes and motion-activated devices that detect a cat and then play a sound.
 These should stop cats from coming around again.

 If it’s your own cat that is causing trouble, consider adding a run or exercise area that is accessible from the inside but does not allow them into the main garden.
-This will protect birds from being predated and it will prevent nasty deposits in your rose bushes while ensuring that your cat is still able to get the fresh air he craves.
+This will protect birds from being preyed upon, and it will prevent nasty deposits in your rose bushes while ensuring that your cat is still able to get the fresh air they crave.

 Cats can be a nuisance, especially if they dig up your garden and leave poo behind while hunting songbirds.
-The steps above can help you prevent cats from becoming a nuisance in your life, but do remember that cats are independent and unique.
-One cat may hate the smell of lavender while another might like it.
-Experiment to find the method that works best for your situation and in your garden.
+It’s understandable that you would want to learn how to keep cats out of your flower bed.
+The steps above can help you prevent cats from digging, toileting, or eating your flowers, but do remember that any method that you try should be respectful and non-harmful.
+One cat may prefer to visit their brand-new designated area while another might not pay any attention to it.
+Experiment to find the method that works best for your situation and your garden.